CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **How do I activate my Windows VMs provisioned on a Windows 2012 Datacenter Edition Bare Metal server?**

 The answers will differ depending on which Windows OSes you are trying to activate.
 Guest VMs running Windows 2012 R2 will automatically activate using [AVMA (Automatic Virtual Machine Activation)](https://technet.microsoft.com/en-us/library/dn303421.aspx) using the host's Hypervisor.
-Guest VMs running Windows 2008 R2 can activate either using Multi-Activation Keys (MAKs) obtained from Microsoft, or by using the volume license keys available on [Microsoft's site](https://technet.microsoft.com/en-us/library/jj612867.aspx?f=255&MSPPError=-2147217396) along with the CenturyLink KMS host.
+Guest VMs running Windows 2008 R2 can activate either using Multi-Activation Keys (MAKs) obtained from Microsoft, or by using the volume license keys available on [Microsoft's site](https://technet.microsoft.com/en-us/library/jj612867.aspx?f=255&MSPPError=-2147217396) along with the Lumen KMS host.
 To use our KMS you will need to manually specify the KMS host on the guest VM.

-1. You will need the VM to be on a CenturyLink Cloud customer VLAN to access our KMS host and the IP/port associated.
+1. You will need the VM to be on a Lumen Cloud customer VLAN to access our KMS host and the IP/port associated.
   ```
   172.17.1.21:1688
   ```